aaronjoseph/DataScienceNotes/LSTM.md

 LSTM - Long Short Term Memory

-LSTM's is a [[Sequence Models| sequence model]] which is capable of selectively control and regulate the flow of information.

-LSTM's can handle long range dependencies.
+LSTM's is a [[Sequence Models| sequence model]] which is capable of selectively control and regulate the flow of information.LSTM's can handle long range dependencies.
+This model was developed after RNN's, however due to additional complexity in the model, this model is even slower than RNN's.

 ---